aschi2/141BProject/README.md

 We asked these to see more into what this ban would do to the United States as a whole using data from 2015 from the US Department of Homeland Security.
 This data will be analyzed through pandas and visualized in different ways.

+Our final project is in the "Immigration Final Project.ipynb" file, we also have an HTML version as well named the same except being an HTML file.